Disney's 'Frozen' wins animated feature Oscar

 "He's our guardian angel up there," said Buck.

-"Frozen" beat "The Croods," a caveman comedy from DreamWorks Animation SKG; Universal Pictures' "Despicable Me 2," produced by Illumination Entertainment; "The Wind Rises" from Japanese animator Hayao Miyazaki; and French-language entry "Ernest & Celestine."
+"Frozen" beat "The Croods," a caveman comedy from DreamWorks Animation SKG DWA.O; Universal Pictures' "Despicable Me 2," produced by Illumination Entertainment; "The Wind Rises" from Japanese animator Hayao Miyazaki; and French-language entry "Ernest & Celestine."

 (Reporting by Lisa Richwine and Ron Grover; Editing by Jill Serjeant)